ZainabChaudhry/FYP-F20-26-D-TailorMaster/README.md

 The person must come straight in the camera frame wearing an atmost half sleeves tshirt that fits them and a tight pants or leggings so that main body parts e.g.knees, ankle, hipe,eyes,shoulders, wrists etc are visible and easily detectable.
 # Code explanation:
 The model used is mobileNet that is 7MB at total so that deployment can be easier and takes less space moreover the DNN(Deep neural network ) object detection API is used.
 The graph_opt.pb file is used for object detection and getting reference points of these body parts.
+TheposeDetector functions helps track the reference points and The getMeasurementsInPixels helps obtain the distance bertween points detected and ifnally the getOriginalMeasurements function helps get measurements in inches